-AEL provides expert regulatory counsel to healthcare institutions.
-With a bench that includes former in-house regulatory counsel for one of the largest, most prestigious academic health and hospital systems in the country, we regularly advise providers on how to operate their businesses in compliance with federal and state rules governing health care delivery and compensation, including: the “Stark” law, the Antikickback Statute, Medicare Conditions of Participation, HIPAA, and corporate practice of medicine rules.
-We structure legally compliant transactions and arrangements among providers, hospitals, physician groups, independent practice associations (IPAs), management services organizations (MSOs), and drug and device manufacturers.
-We help practices create, maintain, and enforce internal compliance programs.
+AEL provides expert healthcare regulatory counsel to providers, institutions, technology companies, and startup ventures.
+With a bench that includes former in-house regulatory counsel for one of the largest, most prestigious academic health and hospital systems in the country, we regularly advise healthcare clients on how to structure and operate their businesses in compliance with federal and state rules governing health care delivery and compensation, including: the “Stark” law, the Antikickback Statute, Medicare Conditions of Participation, HIPAA, and corporate practice of medicine rules.
+We help clients negotiate and structure legally compliant arrangements with providers, hospitals, physician groups, independent practice associations (IPAs), management services organizations (MSOs), technology companies, and drug and device manufacturers.
+We create, maintain, and enforce internal compliance programs.
 And we work with providers to develop innovative care delivery models and to structure value and savings-based payment arrangements.

 - Furnished regulatory advice to academic medical center, hospitals, and physician practices regarding both routine and non-routine compliance, billing, and reimbursement issues.